The Achuar: Visionary Warriors of the Amazon

 Early Success with Our Indigenous Partners

-Their initial efforts provided legal and technical expertise to strengthen indigenous self-governance and preserve their lands and cultures, including mapping, land titling, and sustainable economic development.
+Our initial efforts provided legal and technical expertise to strengthen indigenous self-governance and preserve their lands and cultures, including mapping, land titling, and sustainable economic development.

-Educating, Inspiring, and Waking People Up
+Educating, Inspiring, and Guiding People Into Action

 In 2005, we launched our suite of transformative learning workshops with the Awakening the Dreamer Symposium.